elastic/stream/README.md

 - Kafka
 - HTTP Mock Server

+Input data can be read from:

+- log file - Newline delimited files are streamed line by line.
+- pcap file - Each packet's transport layer payload is streamed as a packet.
+  Useful for replaying netflow and IPFIX captures.

 ## HTTP Server mock reference

 `stream` can also serve logs setting up a complete HTTP mock server.